intersystems-community/vscode-objectscript/docs/LowCode.md

 nav_order: 11
 ---

+> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_lowcode).
+This page will be removed at a later date.

 # Low-Code Editors

 VS Code contains support for low-code editors via its [Custom Editors API](https://code.visualstudio.com/api/extension-guides/custom-editors).
 As InterSystems redevelops its suite of low-code editors for Interoperability components, support for integration with this extension will be included.
 This page lists the currently supported low-code editors and describes how to use them in VS Code.